liy37/Express-Practice/README.md

 The stories are sorted by a simple popularity system, where a user can upvote a story(unlimited amount of times for now).

 # Installation
 Upon downloading this directory, you can run

-    npm install
+- npm install

 to install all the dependencies and use node app.js to start the app.
+- You will need to provide your own mongodb database in app.js to link the database.

-It will be hosted on port 3000 by default.
+This app will be hosted on port 3000 by default.

 # Contributors
 Gyeong Jo Kim - Node.js, ejs, scripts, express.js, and some html/css.